SiqiLiOcean/FVCOMpanion/README.md

 # FVCOMpanion
-A python package for FVCOM visualization
+A python package for FVCOM data analysis and visualization